All Episodes

 I do believe that there is a heaven and a God.

-So that where I am, you shall also be.
+And I go to prepare a place for you so that where I am, you shall also be.

 I believe that with all my heart.

-This can all be prevented.
+This can all be prevented, all of it.

 Secure the damn border and prevent this poison from coming into our country.

-Yeah, I don't think we have to worry about any terrorism happening here because any bullets being shot because it's all being done by the sentinel, you know.
+Yeah, I don't think we have to worry about any terrorism happening here because any bullets being shot because it's all being done by the Sentinel, you know.

 I never thought about that before.